jeorgen/chromanode-regtest-backend/README.md

 SPENDING BITCOINS

+Generate an address with:

+    ./bin/bitcoin-cli -regtest getnewaddress

-Generate an address with ```./bin/bitcoin-cli -regtest getnewaddress```, and make a payment to it via bitcoin-cli.
-Then use the dumpprivkey command in bitcoin-cli for that address to get the private key.
+and make a payment to it via bitcoin-cli:

+    ./bin/bitcoin-cli -regtest sendtoaddress <address> 12

 Then bury your transaction under some blocks:

     ./bin/bitcoin-cli -regtest generate 6

+Then use the dumpprivkey command in bitcoin-cli for that address to get the private key.

+    ./bin/bitcoin-cli -regtest dumpprivkey <address>